Cache

 Kernel Page Cache

 Kernel will build page cache for recently visited files.
-When files are reopened, data will be fetched directly from page cache to achieve the best performance.
+When files are reopened, data will be fetched directly from page cache to achieve the best performance, with milliseconds latency and gigabytes throughput.

 JuiceFS Metadata Service tracks a list of recently opened files.
 If one file is opened repeatedly by the same client, metadata service will inform the client whether the kernel page cache is valid by checking the modification history, if file is already modified, all relevant page cache is invalidated on the next open, this ensures that the client can always read the latest data.